 Food & Groceries

 If you're shopping for groceries regularly and cook at home often, food shopping should cost you around AUD$150 a month.
 The cost of groceries will vary according to your dietary needs and preferences but we’ve tried to provide you with a rough estimate.
+There are wide variety of cafes in Melbourne make sure you check them out.

 Melbourne public transport is incredibly well developed and convenient to use, with most universities being near a tram stop.
 Myki is the official public transport provider for Victoria.
 Students can buy tickets for the Melbourne bus services and Melbourne trams from here.
 A Myki pass for 7 days will cost you AUD$46, but there are often concessions made for university students.
 Make sure to check with your university and the Myki website to see what passes you’re eligible for.